Dublin Airport: New runway

-After a delay of several years due to the global financial crisis and predictions of falling consumer demand, it was announced in April 2016 that a new runway would start construction in 2017 and to be completed by 2021.
+After a delay of several years due to the 2008 financial crisis and predictions of falling consumer demand, it was announced in April 2016 that a new runway would start construction in 2017 and to be completed by 2021.

 On 8 October 2020, the existing runway 10/28 was redesignated as 10R/28L in anticipation of the new runway becoming 10L/28R.

 The new runway measuring 3110 m opened on 24 August 2022 parallel to the existing runway 10R/28L, which opened (as runway 10/28) in 1989.
 Planning permission for the runway was originally granted in August 2007, with 31 planning conditions attached.
 The new runway runs parallel to the north of runway 10R/28L and allows the airport to accommodate 30 million passengers annually, at a length of 3110 m.
 In March 2009 the DAA announced in a proposal for consultation that the new runway may be built to a length of 3660 m following consultation with potential long-haul carriers.
 A runway of this length would allow direct flights from Dublin to the Far East.
 The runway cost in the region of €320 million.
 The airport also has invested heavily in extending aprons and creating rapid exit taxiways to derive maximum efficiency from the existing main runway.
 Runway 16/34 is most often used in the evening, depending on airport construction.
 In the day, 16/34 is generally used as a taxiway for aircraft utilizing runway 10R/28L.
 The first flight on the new runway was Ryanair flight FR1964 to Eindhoven at 11:00 UTC on 24 August 2022.

+Future developments

+A number of infrastructure additions and improvements are planned for the airport in the coming years, including two new passenger piers, expanded aircraft parking and apron facilities, an airside tunnel which will link the terminal area with remote stands and an expanded United States border preclearance facility.

+Proposed third terminal

+Developers have proposed the development of a new terminal to the west of the existing terminal campus.
+The land owners and DAA have to date been unable to come to an agreement on the development of the land and discussions are ongoing.